BLOG

 With Global Styles, a user can overwrite the theme’s default CSS with a simple settings panel and create a web experience they have imagined – without writing any CSS code.

 Currently, changing your website style means writing some custom CSS.
-That’s where learning some basic CSS becomes essential when developing a website on WordPress.
+Learning some basic CSS becomes essential when developing a website on WordPress.

-But with Global Styles becoming a part of the core WordPress platform, it will provide a Customizer-like experience where you can choose options for CSS attributes like line height, font, text colors, etc. and see the change in real time.
+However, Global Styles will become part of the core WordPress platform and provide a Customizer-like experience.
+In this experience, you can choose options for CSS attributes like line height, font, text colors, etc., and see the change in real time.

 Block Directory Search